oracle/coherence-go-client/examples/README.md

 ### <a name="querying"></a> Querying Data

-These example shows how to query data operations against a NamedMap or NamedCache.
+These examples shows how to query data operations against a NamedMap or NamedCache.

 #### Querying Using Keys